-From the 1960s psychiatric patients were encouraged to take part in their own care and treatment.
+From the 1960s psychiatric patients were encouraged to take more active role in their own care and treatment.
 The general community also became more tolerant of the mentally ill.
 In this period many of the more manageable patients were discharged from hospital.
 Planning for new psychiatric hospitals ended in 1963 and no extra beds were provided from 1973.
-Instead, from the 1970s psychiatric services came to emphasise outpatient care, community-based treatment and more modern facilities.
-Every mental hospital patient was assessed, and 26% of psychiatric and 46% of mentally disabled patients were recommended for accommodation outside the major psychiatric hospitals.
+From the 1970s psychiatric services came to emphasise outpatient care, community-based treatment and more modern facilities.
+Every mental hospital patient was assessed in 1973, and 26% of psychiatric and 46% of intellectually handicapped patients were recommended for accommodation outside a major psychiatric or psychopaedic hospital.

 Rise of community care

-In the 1970s, under the umbrella term ‘community care’, most people with mental disorders now received support from a range of non-governmental organisations.
+From the 1970s, under the umbrella term ‘community care’, most people with mental disorders received support from a range of non-governmental organisations (NGOs).
 These developed alternatives to institutional care, helped change public attitudes and built international links.

-Other community organisations included the Schizophrenia Fellowship, formed in 1977, and the Richmond New Zealand Trust, formed in 1978.
-The Mental Health Foundation, also formed in 1977, concentrated on policy issues and advocacy to promote mental health and prevent or reduce the rate of mental illness.
+Community organisations included the Intellectually Handicapped Children's (now IHC) Parents' Association (1949), the Schizophrenia Fellowship (1977) and the Richmond New Zealand Trust (1978).
+The Mental Health Foundation, formed in 1977, concentrated on policy issues and advocacy to promote mental health and lower the rate of mental illness.

 The risks of community care

 Psychiatrist Fraser McDonald served as the medical superintendent at both Carrington and Kingseat hospitals in Auckland.
 He warned of the risks, as well as advantages, of phasing out psychiatric hospital services in place of community care.